Skip to main content

 What is a dormant company according to Companies House?

 According to Companies House, a company is dormant if there haven’t been any significant company transactions in a financial year.
-It’s worth noting that any filing fees or penalties you pay to Companies House don’t count as significant transactions.
+Any filing fees or penalties you might pay to Companies House don’t count as significant transactions.

 If these are the company’s only transactions, and there aren’t any other active transactions going into or coming out of the business, then Companies House considers it dormant.